-How to Factory Reset MacBook Air and Leave No Traces of Your Personal Data
+How To Wipe a Macbook [2024]

-Sometimes, factory resetting your MacBook Air may be necessary to eliminate viruses and malware or if you feel like your hard disk is already bloated.
-Or perhaps you’re upgrading to a new machine and plan to sell your old MacBook Air.
-Hence, it would be best if you factory reset it to ensure no traces of your personal data are left on its hard drive.
-If you haven’t done so before, this guide will teach you how to factory reset your MacBook Air before you sell or give it away to somebody else.
+Sometimes, factory resetting your MacBook may be necessary to eliminate viruses and malware.
+Or perhaps you’re upgrading to a new machine and plan to sell your old MacBook.
+No matter the reason, it would be best if you factory reset it to ensure no traces of your personal data are left on its hard drive.
+Here’s how to do it.

-What You Need to Do to Prepare For a Factory Reset of Your MacBook Air

-Make sure to follow the steps below before you factory reset your MacBook Air.

-Make a Complete Backup of Your MacBook Air Using Time Machine
+1. Make a Complete Backup of Your MacBook Using Time Machine

-The first thing you need to do before factory resetting your MacBook Air is to make a complete backup.
+The first thing you need to do before factory resetting your MacBook is to make a complete backup.
 This ensures all of your apps, music, photos, email, documents, and other personal data are secure and you can transfer them later to your new machine.

-The easiest way to create a backup of your MacBook Air is by using Time Machine.
-You just need an external storage device connected to your Mac.
+The easiest way to create a backup of your MacBook is by using Time Machine, or even better, an app like Acronis dedicated to performing full backup and fast recovery as well.
+Nonetheless, regarding Time Machine, you just need an external storage device connected to your Mac.
 Then you can run the Time Machine backup process.
 In case you haven’t done this before, follow the steps below to create a backup of your Mac using Time Machine.

-- Connect the external storage to your MacBook Air.
+- Connect the external storage to your MacBook.

 - Launch the Finder app then click Applications.